aryadovoy/aryadovoy/README.md

 ## 👋 Hi, I’m @aryadovoy

-I’m interested in Python, automation and currently learning Python.
+I’m interested in Python, automation and Linux.

 📫 How to reach me:
   - Telegram: [@aryadovoy](https://t.me/aryadovoy)